-Transaction costs directly attributable to the acquisition of financial assets or financial liabilities at fair value through profit or loss are recognised immediately in the statement of comprehensive income.
+Transaction costs directly attributable to the acquisition of financial assets or financial liabilities at fair value through profit or loss are recognised immediately in the statement of profit or loss and other comprehensive income.

-Immediately after initial recognition, an expected credit loss ("ECL") allowance is recognised for financial assets measured at amortised cost, as described in note 17, which results in an accounting loss being recognised in profit or loss when an asset is newly originated.
+Immediately after initial recognition, an expected credit loss ("ECL") allowance is recognised for financial assets measured at amortised cost, as described in Note 17, which results in an accounting loss being recognised in profit or loss when an asset is newly originated.